OnArrow/recite_word/Lesson/Part 02/01/Lesson 01.md

    ```
    I had to pay more attention to the football game last night.

+   I've never paid any attention to the book on the shelf.
    ```

 4. `It's none of your business` 不关你的事